Second lockdown leaves €8.9bn hole in Irish public finances

 Receipts

-Income tax receipts were down €1 billion, or 29 per cent year on year in November, primarily as a result of the extension to “pay and file” deadline for self-assessed taxpayers, which was pushed out to December 10th because of Covid-19 restrictions.
+Income tax receipts were down €1 billion, or 29 per cent year on year in November, primarily as a result of an extension to the “pay and file” deadline for self-assessed taxpayers, which was pushed out to December 10th because of Covid-19 restrictions.

 For the year to date, income tax receipts were €19.5 billion, down 7.5 per cent on last year.